JavaScript is disabled

 Invoicing:

-• Where requested, the Supplier agrees to send tax invoices on behalf of the Client to a 3rd Party nominated by the Client, based on a specific rate, costs or effort incurred
+• Where requested, the Supplier agrees to send (tax) invoices on behalf of the Client to a 3rd Party nominated by the Client, based on a specific rate, costs or effort incurred.

 Tax:

-• The Client agrees to allow the Supplier to determine and adjust without notice their rate of Income Tax, ACC and Student Loan repayments over time to ensure tax efficiency and reduce any tax deficit
+• The Client agrees to allow the Supplier to determine and adjust without notice their rate of:

-• Acting as tax agent for the Client, the Supplier will store expense receipt data and use that data to calculate the tax liability of the Client.
+• Acting as a tax agent for the Client, the Supplier will store expense receipt data and use that data to calculate the tax liability of the Client, that the Client makes the Supplier aware of.

-• Where the Supplier is managing all sources of income for the Client, the Client agrees to provide the Supplier with all the necessary information for the Supplier to file an IR3 income tax submission at the end of each Tax Year.
+• Where the Supplier is managing self-employed sources of income for the Client, the Client agrees to provide the Supplier with all the necessary information for the Supplier to file an IR3 income tax submission at the end of each Tax Year.

 • Without the full and correct income and expenditure information being provided by the Client, the Supplier can accept no responsibility for the accuracy of tax rates or filings.